Father accused of hijacking ambulance with son inside

 GASTONIA, NC (FOX 46) - A Charlotte father is facing several charges after police say he hijacked an ambulance carrying his 4-year-old son Tuesday in Gastonia.

 The ordeal started when a man called for an ambulance for his ill son.
-At about 11 a.m. police were called about an ambulance driver not being allowed to go to the hospital.
+At about 11 a.m. police were called about a paramedic driving an ambulance not being allowed to go to the hospital.

 The ambulance was eventually stopped in McAdenville where the man was taken into custody, but only after resisting and assaulting officers, according to Gastonia Police.